Shaddai

 Psalm 11:5a BHS

-"Grass withers, a flower fades,
+"Grass withers, the flower fades,

 but the word of our God will stand forever."